cycloss/recipes/traditional.md

 5. Reduce heat to medium low, important as the cream will split if boiled.
 Pour in the Dijon mustard first to cool down the mixture, then add the cream, and mix through heating gently for a further minute to allow the sauce to thicken.

 6. Add the Parmesan and half of the bacon (all if you can't be bothered with it as a topping), and allow to melt through the sauce.
-Season with a generous amount of pepper.
+Add the salt and pepper.

 7. Add the spinach and allow to wilt.
 Return chicken to the skillet and reheat.
 Add some water if too thick.